Vallader dialect: Impersonals

 In Vallader, impersonals are formed using a third person singular reflexive verbal clitic.
 This is an important detail derived most likely from Italian.
 This is also possible in Puter.

 Geographic distribution

 Vallader, being one of the five dialects, is mainly used in the Val Müstair and Engadine regions.
-The name comes from the term "valley" so it's only right that it is found in these regions full of valleys.
+The name comes from the term "valley" so it is only right that it is found in these regions full of valleys.

 As you can see on the map provided below, Vallader is used much more widely to the North East of Graubünden.
 This distinct difference in blue shades shows the areas of Upper and Lower Engadines.
 The Lower Engadin, as the chart suggests, speaks Vallader.
 In the Upper Engadin, Puter is spoken.

 A larger issue at hand for the minority Vallader speakers is not only the use of Bavarian, High and Swiss German, but also the division of Romansh.
 This is especially evident for speakers of the Vallader dialect; since Puter is so closely related in both location and language, it makes the slight differences more cumbersome.